kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 ANTIC Mode 7 text is the nearest match at 16 scan lines tall.
 The loss of a few scan lines should be acceptable with a custom font modeled after the appearance of the arcade Breakout numbers.
 Alternatively, the score could be drawn as graphics.

-**EXTERNAL LABELS:**

-The arcade game has painted labels on the glass above the display identifying the purpose of the numbers in the top row.
-"PLAYER NUMBER" and "BALL IN PLAY".
-These real world labels will have to be worked into the game display to provide necessary information to the player.

-If the labels are inserted above or below the top border it will compromise the screen geometry.
-Therefore, the lables must be rendered within the border area.
-This is a visual change, but less intrusive than moving visual components to make space.
-The labels could also be visible part of the time -- when the game switches players and serves the ball the text could be visible during this activity, and then disappear leaving the top border a solid, blank barrier.

-There are too many letters to implement the text as Player/Missiles.
-The labels could be drawn in the border area as graphics.
-They could also be drawn in as custom characters in a font.

 **COLOR**: